KholdStare/kholdstare.github.com/_posts/2012-12-19-perfect-forwarding-to-async-2.markdown

-The solution I came up with is a thin wrapper, that I can use to forward arguments through a <code>std::async</code> call, that handles much like a "smart pointer", only in some cases it holds a pointer, in other it holds a full blown value.
+The solution I came up with is a thin wrapper, that I can use to forward arguments through a <code>std::async</code> call, that handles much like a "smart pointer", only in some cases it wraps a reference, in other it holds a full blown value.
 Let's call this structure <code>async_forwarder</code>

 {% highlight cpp %}
 /**
  * If T  move it inside forwarder.
- * If T& store a pointer to T.
+ * If T&, just wrap it like std::ref
  */
 template <typename T> struct async_forwarder;
 {% endhighlight %}